 - Recon is not always about or equal to finding security vulnerabilities.

 - Scope Based Recon helps you to automate your Recon methodology based upon various target scope (Small/Medium/Large).

 - Since now you know exactly what you need to look for in the provided scope, the next step is to implement this strategy and look at the results.

 - Various interesting tools and understanding why a particular methodology is useful and should be included in Recon.

 - The next step is to explore and try this methodology in wild during your engagements for fun and profit altogether.

 Thank you for reading this post and I hope you learned something.
-Feel free to drop a comment and don’t forget to check out the Scope Based Recon Mindmap here.
+Don’t forget to check out the Scope Based Recon Mindmap.